smatthewenglish/i-Dentificateur/README.md

 > "a software is never done, you just stop working on it"

+ - Handle exceptions at a higher level in the program and exit if an unusable state is detected
  - Add support for Chinese (Pinyin) and Russian
  - Programatically enforce specific encoding of stored lists and input text
  - Optimize size of Bloom filters